 We always carry the ten essentials .

 Our course teaches you how to travel on snow, using an ice axe.
-And we'll show you safe travel on rock, too.
-The Everett branch class sizes are relatively small, fun, and supportive.
+And we'll show you how to safely travel on rock, too.
+The Everett branch class sizes are fun, supportive and relatively small.

 Sign up for one of our Everett branch scrambles on Mountaineers.org.

 You must be a graduate of the club's climbing or scrambling courses.